All Episodes

 They believe that if they can persuade the Republican Party to abandon its conservative principles, they'll be doing good for a benighted American public.

-That's why during game change, you'll see Senator McCain played by Ed Harris, say to Sarah Palin, who is played by Julianne Moore, who's a redhead.
+That's why during Game Change, you'll see Senator McCain, played by Ed Harris, say to Sarah Palin, who is played by Julianne Moore, who's a redhead.

-Tina Faye didn't get the gig.
+Tina Fay didn't get the gig.

 Julianne Moore did.